-During routine preventive maintenance is a good time to make sure that there is an up-to date backup of the application project.
-Although the C-more touch panel has the ability to upload the complete project from a panel through the programming software, insurance is warranted just in case the worse case scenario happens and the entire touch panel is destroyed.
+• During routine preventive maintenance is a good time to make sure that there is an up-todate backup of the application project.
+Although the C-more HMI has the ability to upload the complete project from a panel through the programming software, insurance is warranted just in case the worse case scenario happens and the entire HMI is destroyed.